arif9011/A-Medium-Sized-International-Retail-Company-Data-Analysis/README.md

 #### Milestone 10: Create Metrics for Users Outside the Company Using SQL
 I finished this project by creating metrics for users outside the company using SQL.
-To do this, I:
+Using VisualStudio and the SQLTools extension, I created a connection to the Postgres database server hosted on Microsoft Azure by the following Step:

 - Connected to the SQL Server through VSCode\
 Connection Name: OrdersDB\